 Self-care is the act of doing something that increases your health and wellbeing.
 Self-care restores your energy and “fills you up” emotionally, physically, and spiritually.
 It’s treating yourself with love and compassion.
 Self-care helps prevent burnout and is an essential part of living a healthy, happy life.
-But some people have a hard time doing things for themselves.
+But some people have a hard time doing things to care for themselves.

 Why codependency makes self-care difficult